isomerpages/mlaw-corp/news/speeches/_posts/2023-10-05-post-Opening Address by Second Minister for Law Edwin Tong SC at MACAD 2023.md

 68.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; To do that, we go upstream by working with Singapore Kindness Movement to try to instil certain community norms, to try to educate people.
 It is also about raising awareness in a nice, gentle, kind way.

 {:start="69"}
 69.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; So we are not just putting the rules in place, we go upstream and try to foster a positive behaviour and change societal norms.

 {:start="70"}
 70.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The package as a whole, is not just about resolving conflicts, it is about building a kinder, more compassionate, more caring, and more understanding society.

 <b><u>Significance of Community Mediation in Singapore</u></b>

 {:start="71"}
-71.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; UThe continued success of mediation is really a testament to our shared commitment to social and community harmony.
+71.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The continued success of mediation is really a testament to our shared commitment to social and community harmony.
 It takes all these people in the mediation ecosystem to make it work.

 {:start="72"}
 72.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I am very confident and positive about mediation.

 {:start="73"}
 73.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For every 10 cases that walk into the CMC, eight succeed in a settlement agreement.
 That is a very high statistic.

 {:start="74"}
 74.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; It is testament to the success of the system.
 It is also testament to the success and value each of you as mediators bring to the table.

 {:start="75"}
 75.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I know it is not easy, because to bridge the gap, you do not just use your training, but you have to use your EQ to try to reach into the dispute and the disputing parties, and find that common ground, find that bridge.

 {:start="76"}
 76.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Sometimes, it takes a long time.
 Sometimes, it is quick.
 Sometimes, it needs you to find a solution that exists outside of the problem itself.

 {:start="77"}
 77.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I know all of you have been very effective, very innovative, and in many ways, very persistent in what you do.

 {:start="78"}
 78.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; You should rest assured that the value of what you do is not underestimated.
 For every case you resolved, you preserve harmony – and all of you here are volunteer community mediators.

 {:start="79"}